W7k-J/W7k-J.github.io/Terms.md

 ### Use of the revit tools

 All Revit API add-ons are experimental in nature.
-Those applications are provided “as is” with no warranty of any kind and you use the applications at your own risk.
+Those applications are provided "as is" with no warranty of any kind and you use the applications at your own risk.

 That said the tools were thoroughly tested.
 If you see any problems please [contact Us](mailto:apps@w7k.pl) and we will try to help as soon as possible!